Security & Encryption IP cores by intoPIX

 Benefiting from more than 10 years of research and expertise development in cryptographic hardware and watermarking, intoPIX provides a broad range of silicon-proven security IP-Cores dedicated to broadcast, AV/IP, archiving, and digital cinema applications.
 Thanks to its strong expertise, intoPIX is the key partner to correctly and successfully implement the required algorithms and protocols.

-intoPIX hardware accelerated security solutions - with their high performance, low power consumption in FPGA and ASIC, and being 100% CPU free - answer perfectly the fast and constant growing amount of data that needs to be managed and protected.
+intoPIX's hardware accelerated security solutions - with their high performance, low power consumption in FPGA and ASIC, and being 100% CPU free - perfectly answer the fast and constantly growing amount of data that needs to be managed and protected.

 IPX-AES: AES Encryption/Decryption Symmetric Security Range